neuralpain/oneclickwinrar/README.md

 ### [licenserar.cmd][license]

 C'mon, you've been using WinRAR unlicensed for years.
 Get a license and be done with that infinite 40-day trial.
-(You can also use this script to install a license that you [purchased from WinRAR][purchase].)
+(You can also use this script to install a WinRAR license that you [purchased from RARLAB®][purchase].)

 ### [unlicenserar.cmd][unlicense]